mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Much like the Authentication Service, the Delivery Service can be split between server and client components.
 Acheiving required uniqueness property will typically require a combination of client and server behaviors.
-For example, both of the following examples provide a unique Commit per epoch:
+For example, all of the following examples provide a unique Commit per epoch:

 * A "filtering server" Delivery Service where a server rejects all but the first Commit for an epoch and clients apply each Commit they receive.